Eimmart (crater)

 Eimmart is a lunar impact crater that is located near the east-northeastern limb of the Moon, to the northeast of the Mare Crisium.
-It was named by the IAU in 1935.

-The rim of this crater has been lightly eroded, especially along the south-southeastern portion, but most of the edge remains intact.
-The small crater Eimmart A lies along the eastern rim, and is surrounded by a skirt of higher albedo material, particularly to the south and west across the interior of Eimmart.
-The interior floor is relatively level, and is marked by the ray material from Eimmart A.

 The northern and eastern outer rim of this crater borders on the narrow Mare Anguis.
 To the northwest of Eimmart are the smaller crater Delmotte and the prominent Cleomedes.

+This crater dates to around the time the Crisium basin formed, during the Nectarian period on the lunar geologic timescale.
+The rim has been lightly eroded, especially along the south-southeastern portion, but most of the edge remains intact.
+Patches within the crater and a long the rim appear rich in magnesium-spinel lithography.
+The small, fresh crater Eimmart A lies along the eastern rim, and is surrounded by a skirt of higher albedo material, particularly to the south and west across the interior of Eimmart.
+The interior floor is relatively level, and is marked by the ray material from Eimmart A.

+This formation is named after German astronomer Georg Cristoph Eimmart (1638-1705).
+His name was introduced in the lunar nomenclature of German astronomer Johann H. Schröter in 1791.
+Its designation was officially adopted by the International Astronomical Union in 1935.

 Mare Anguis is the dark patch in the middle of this photo.
 The crater in the left center of the photo is Eimmart, and is at the northwestern tip of Mare Anguis.